This is the multi-page printable view of this section. Click here to print.

 3 - ServiceWatch Metrics

 Virtual Server sends metrics to ServiceWatch.
-The metrics provided by basic monitoring are data collected at 5-minute intervals.
-When detailed monitoring is enabled, you can view data collected at 1-minute intervals.
+The metrics provided by default monitoring are data collected at 5‑minute intervals.
+If detailed monitoring is enabled, you can view data collected at 1‑minute intervals.

 Reference